 Towards the end of 2019/20, a global pandemic was declared in connection with the COVID-19 virus.
 Emergency responses were triggered, and lockdown measures were introduced in the UK from 23 March 2020.

-ESPO'S planning for COVID-19 began in early February.
-Business continuity plans were implemented across the organisation.
+ESPO'S planning for COVID-19 began in early February 2020.
+Business continuity plans were implemented across the organisation and 'Gold' and 'Silver' committees created to oversee and manage the response to the pandemic.